Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \paragraph{Preprocessing} Models using higher sampling rates generally demonstrate superior performance on bird-focused tasks.
-The top-performing models on BirdSet include BirdMAE (86.54 AUROC with 32 kHz), ConvNext$_{BS}$ (85.75 AUROC with 32 kHz), and Perch (85.63 AUROC with 32 kHz), which all utilise 32 kHz sampling rates, enabling capture of high-frequency bird vocalisations up to 16 kHz.
-Potentially explaining the lower performance of models using lower sample rates and may be a contributing factor of BEATs$_{NLM}$ being outperformed by the top-performing models on bird classification tasks.
-A further difference of these models is the use of 5 second windows which is optimised for the average duration of bird calls~\cite{rauch2025birdset}.
+The top-performing models on BirdSet include BirdMAE (86.54 AUROC), ConvNext$_{BS}$ (85.75 AUROC), Perch (85.63 AUROC), and Perch~2.0 (90.78 AUROC restricted), which all utilise 32 kHz sampling rates, enabling capture of high-frequency bird vocalisations up to 16 kHz.
+This potentially explains the lower performance of models using lower sampling rates and may be a contributing factor to BEATs$_{NLM}$ being outperformed by the top-performing models on bird classification tasks.
+A further difference of these models is the use of 5-second windows, which is optimised for the average duration of bird calls~\cite{rauch2025birdset}.
 Models processing raw waveforms (AVES: 74.48 AUROC, BirdAVES: 78.87 AUROC) consistently underperform compared to their spectrogram-based counterparts on both benchmarks.

 \paragraph{Model architecture} \Gls{vit} architectures prove to be appropriate for bioacoustic tasks, with most transformer-based models achieving strong performance when combined with attentive probing.
 Likewise, \glspl{cnn} can succeed in bioacoustic classification tasks.
-However, bigger model size does not lead to a clear advantage, as demonstrated by Perch (8M parameters, 85.63 AUROC) versus ConvNext$_{BS}$ (88M parameters, 85.75 AUROC) or BirdMAE (300M parameters, 86.54 AUROC) achieving comparable performance on BirdSet despite the significant difference in parameter count.
+However, a bigger model size does not lead to a clear advantage, as demonstrated by Perch (8M parameters, 85.63 AUROC) versus ConvNext$_{BS}$ (88M parameters, 85.75 AUROC) or BirdMAE (300M parameters, 86.54 AUROC) achieving comparable performance on BirdSet despite the significant difference in parameter count.
+Perch~2.0 (12M parameters) reaches 90.78 AUROC on BirdSet with restricted evaluation, showing that a moderately sized \gls{cnn} can excel when its pretrained head is well aligned to the evaluation setting.